Men's college basketball on television: NCAA tournament

 In 1974, Brent Musburger started using the term March Madness when describing the tournament.

 In 1991, CBS received exclusive rights to the entire tournament for the first time.
 Previously, ESPN had aired early round games.
 Beginning in 2011, CBS shared the early tournament rounds with TBS, TNT, and TruTV.
-The Final Four will alternate between CBS and TBS starting in 2016.
+The Final Four and Championship began alternating between CBS and TBS in 2016.

 NIT

 The ESPN family of networks currently air the NIT games.

 CBI

-AXS TV carries select games from the CBI.
+Flosports and ESPN2 split coverage of the CBI.